 Mayor Michael C. Garey, elected Apr.
 5, 1999

 The St. Joseph City Commission is an elected body of St. Joseph residents to represent the citizens of the City of St. Joseph in local government.
-The St. Joseph City Commission works as the legislative body and delegates a City Manager to handle all administrative day-to-day tasks.
-City commissioners are elected at-large and elections are held in November of odd years.
-Three commission seats become open at each election and the two candidates receiving the most votes receive four-year terms and the candidate who receives the third-most votes gets a two-year term.
+The St. Joseph City Commission works as the legislative body and delegates a City Manager to supervise staff and handle administrative day-to-day tasks.
+City commissioners are elected at-large and elections are held in November of odd-numbered years.
+Three commission seats are open at each election and the two candidates receiving the greatest number of votes receive four-year terms and the candidate who receives the third-greatest number of votes receives a two-year term.

 The St. Joseph City Commission typically meets twice a month on alternating weeks on Monday at 6 P.M. in the City Commission Chambers located on the second floor of City Hall.
 A calendar with all of the City Commission meetings listed is available by clicking on it.
 Changes in meetings and special meetings will be occasionally posted on the news feed of the website.

-NOTE: Starting July 8, 2013, the City of St. Joseph has begun using a new database to hold all City Commission agendas, agenda packets, and minutes.
+NOTE: Starting July 8, 2013, the City of St. Joseph began using a new database to hold all City Commission agendas, agenda packets, and minutes.
 Please click here to access this database.
-Minutes previous to July 8, 2013, for the current calendar year are listed below.

 City Commission Policy regarding Ethics and Conflict of Interest

 Please click here to view the City Commission Policy regarding ethics and conflict of interest.